Enjoy a glimpse of history through old images of Bristol, England.

 This short film starts at the source of the Avon near Tetbury and follows it all the way to the Bristol Docks, where waters flow into the sea.
 There are many shots of Bristol taken just before the Bristol Blitz occurred, including the historic Dutch House which was soon to be lost.

 This short film takes us on a journey in time and place.
-From the source of the Avon where pretty cottages sit in a rural idyll, through historic towns and villages where the river grows in size and power, to the point where the mighty waters meet the open sea and the docks are the centre of Bristol’s significant international trade, this was life along the River Avon in the early years of the Second World War.
+From the source of the Avon where pretty cottages sit in a rural idyll of horses and carts, through historic towns and villages, including Malmesbury, the river grows in size and power.
+Finally the mighty waters meet the open sea and the docks, which are the centre of Bristol’s significant international trade.
+This was life along the River Avon in the early years of the Second World War.

 Although the British Council Film Department Catalogue classifies this as a 1941 film, the Bristol locations were clearly filmed before the first raid of the Bristol Blitz on 24 November 1940.